john-yuan/graphql-toolkit/packages/generate-graphql-client/README.md

 > [!CAUTION]
 > If the GraphQL API does not provide any queries, `query` and `queries` will not be generated.
 And if the GraphQL API does not provide any mutations, `mutation` and `mutations` will not be generated.

-## Add authorization headers to the endpoints
+## Handle authorization when generating code from endpoints

 For security reasons, some endpoints require authentication to query the schema.
 In such cases, we can add headers through the endpoint config.
 For example: